 When you have a new baby, you expect a lot of things.
 You expect to have sleepless nights, to worry about their eating, to watch them hit milestones, and to witness them grow and change and become who they are meant to be.
-What you don’t expect is the extraordinary impact your baby will have on you.
+What you don’t expect is your baby’s extraordinary impact on you.
 How much you will also grow and change and become who you are meant to be.
 How much of a better person you will become.

 I’m a planner.
 So, when I got pregnant with my daughter, Ellie, I was prepared.
-I knew what bottles I would use, what bassinet she’d sleep in, even what methods of feeding and parenting I would use as she got older.
+I knew what bottles I would use, what bassinet she’d sleep in, and even what methods of feeding and parenting I would use as she got older.
 I knew that our lives would change, that sleep would become a luxury, and date nights would be slim.
 But I never planned for how she would change me as a person.
 Today, my daughter is about to turn two years old.
 In the past two years, she has made me a happier person, a brighter person, and a more easygoing person.
 She has made me better.

 To Ellie, thank you.

 You Made Me Worry Less

 I worry about small things and big things.
 I worry so much that my husband often jokes that he isn’t sure there is a time when I am not worried about something.
 Before you came along, I worried about everything.
 Would you be healthy?
 Smart?
 Would you like me?
 Now that you’re here, I’ve slowly realized that I don’t need to worry about you at all.
 You are pure proof that everything will work out just perfectly.
 In your short life, we have had ER visits, worries about finances, worries about your food intake, regressions, and milestones.
 But through it all, we’ve come out the other side smiling.
 You have shown me that worrying doesn’t solve problems, but working things out together as a family always does.

 You Made Me Slow Down